IntuitDeveloper/OAuth2PythonSampleApp/README.md

 This app stores all the tokens and user information in the session.
 For production ready app, tokens should be encrypted and stored in a database.

 ### Discovery document
-The app calls the discovery API during starup and loads all the endpoint urls.
+The app calls the discovery API during startup and loads all the endpoint urls.
 For production ready app, make sure to run this API once a day to get the latest urls.